On the Abel-N\"orlund-Voronoi summability and instability of rational maps

-The proof is contained in Lemma 5 in \cite{MakRuelle} (see also A. Avila \cite{AvilaInfPert}).
-The quadratic polynomial case was also noted by G. Levin in \cite{LevinAnalytic}.
-The proof, however is elementary and we include it here for the sake of completeness.
+The proof is contained in Lemma 5 in \cite{MakRuelle} (see also Avila \cite{AvilaInfPert}).
+The quadratic polynomial case was also noted by Levin in \cite{LevinAnalytic}.
+However, the proof is elementary and we include it in the next section for the sake of completeness.

-\begin{proof} The proof is by contradiction.
-Given a stable map $R$, consider the family of rational maps $R_t=R+t$ for $|t|<1.$ According to Ma\~n\'e, Sad and Sullivan (\cite{MSS}) there exists a holomorphic family $f_t$ of quasiconformal automorphisms of $\C$ such that, for $\epsilon$ small enough, given $t$ with $|t|<\epsilon$ we have